 The Maine Agenda, Edition #1

 The insider guide to Greater Portland's best.
-One email a week.
 You'll know about it before everyone else.

 Hi, and welcome to the first edition.